Market and Extension Streets

 In 1877 their second daughter Hannah was confined in Mickleover Asylum as ‘an imbecile’, at a cost to the Basford Union of 11s per week.
 Norman was ordered to pay a weekly contribution of 2s 6d towards her keep, despite the fact that his wages were only 24s and he had four other children living with him.

-Hannah died in February 1879, her gravestone stone showing her age as 24 – though she was just over 23.
+Hannah died on February 28th, 1879, her gravestone stone showing her age as 24 – though she was just over 23.

 Norman Straw was born in 1824 and has the ‘distinction’ of being the only person with that forename born in Ilkeston and appearing on an Ilkeston census — until joined by George Norman Barker, son of George and Mary (nee Malin), born in 1879.